reckafella/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 2-hellofile -- a script that displays the content of the /etc/passwd file.

+4. 3-twofiles --  a script that displays the content of two files: /etc/passwd and /etc/hosts

-4. 4-lastlines -- a script that displays the last 10 lines of /etc/passwd.
+5. 4-lastlines -- a script that displays the last 10 lines of /etc/passwd.

-5. 5-firstlines -- a script that displays the first 10 lines of /etc/passwd
+6. 5-firstlines -- a script that displays the first 10 lines of /etc/passwd

-6. 6-third_line -- a script that displays the third line in the file "iacta".
+7. 6-third_line -- a script that displays the third line in the file "iacta".
 The file is in the current working directory.

-7. 7-file -- a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+8. 7-file -- a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

+9. 8-cwd_state -- a shell script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.

+10.